Frequently Asked Questions

 Yes.
 There are two ways to do this but they both come at great costs, too.

 The first way would be to limit the set-up by allowing only one self throw or disallowing the player in control of the game club to move.
 This would nudge Volleyclub closer to having an influenced set-up (see above) and, thus, longer rallies.
-However, we would not have many more long rallies.
+However, long rallies would not happen much more often.
 The first set-up after receiving would be almost the same and would still result in a winner most of the time.
 Getting into position to attack after a successful defence, on the other hand, would be much more difficult.
-Therefore, this change would increase asymmetry and give an even greater advantage to the sideout than is already the case.
+Therefore, this change would increase asymmetry and give an even greater advantage to the expectancy than is already the case.
 Instead of a short rally where both sides have good chances to score, we would get longer rallies where the receiving side would score almost every time.

 The second way would be to increase the height of the net or decrease the size of the court or to play with more than two players per team.
-This would not change the set-up but limit the offensive options and make defence easier.
-Unfortunately, this would disproportionately favour taller players since they would have an easier time attacking the same way as before and, in defence, would have to barely move at all.
-Taller players could simply pluck long throws out of the air instead of having to run or dive and would not need to react to fake throws anymore.
+This would limit the offensive options and make defence easier.
+Unfortunately, this would disproportionately favour taller players since they would have an easier time attacking the same way as before and, in defence, would have to barely move at all to pluck long throws out of the air instead of having to run or dive.
+They would not need to react to fake throws at all anymore.
 Yet, smaller players would still have to move and give up space when trying to defend as they could still not cover the entire court.
 Additionally, as all the mind games of faking attacks would become less important, we would see spinning attacks like helicopters become more popular.
 For beginners and intermediate players these throws are typically scary and hard to catch but for experienced players they are almost trivial.
 Limiting the area of play in this way would make Volleyclub less inclusive and less beginner friendly while also taking away skill expression and tactical depth at higher levels of play.

 These ideas can be very fun to experiment with and are being used for practice purposes all the time but, ultimately, enforce too many limitations to be considered true alternatives to the rules used for competition.